qemu/qemu/docs/system/build-platforms.rst

 -----

-The project supports building with the two most recent versions of macOS, with the current homebrew package set available.
+The project supports building with the two most recent versions of macOS, with the current Homebrew package set available.

 FreeBSD
 -------

-The project aims to support the all the versions which are not end of life.
+The project aims to support all versions which are not end of life.

 NetBSD